hunght/yt-dlp-gui/docs/MACOS_PERMISSIONS.md

 2. Try toggling permissions off and on again in System Settings
 3. Ensure you're running a supported version of macOS (10.15+)

-For additional help, consult the project documentation or support channels.
+For additional help, visit the iTracksy documentation or support channels.